markrogoyski/itertools-php/README.md

 ```$stream->toMax(callable $compareBy = null): mixed```

-Callable param `$compareBy` must return comparable value.
+- Optional callable param `$compareBy` must return comparable value.

-If `$compareBy` is not proposed then items of iterable source must be comparable.
+- If `$compareBy` is not provided then items of given collection must be comparable.

-Returns null if iterable source is empty.
+- Returns null if collection is empty.

 ```php
 use IterTools\Stream;